Kumbarganvi

 Kumbarganvi is a village in Dharwad district of Karnataka, India.

 Demographics

 As of the 2011 Census of India there were 432 households in Kumbarganvi and a total population of 2,110 consisting of 1,069 males and 1,041 females.
 There were 319 children ages 0-6.

+Transportation

+Kambarganvi railway station is the nearest railway connection located on the Guntakal–Vasco da Gama line.